 Given here are some of the popular tourist spots in the city.

 Anamalai Wildlife Sanctuary

 The diverse nature of this sanctuary is simply amazing.
 Animals like gaur, elephant, chital, wild boar, muntjac, giant squirrel and muntjac can be seen easily.
-Leopard can be sighted commonly as one of the predators in this national park.
-There are different species of birds that include the Malabar whistling thrush, great pied hornbills and grey jungle fowl.
+Leopards can be sighted commonly as one of the predators in this national park.
+There are different species of birds that including the Malabar whistling thrush, great pied hornbills and grey jungle fowl.

 St. Thomas Church

 This church was built in 1946 in Prince Jayachamarajendra 6th Cross.
 It later got renovated in 2002.
 Roman Catholic Christians visit this place regularly on Fridays and Sundays.
 The church is built in typical Roman Catholic style and has serene and beautiful surroundings.
 Christmas is celebrated with much pomp in this place and a number of Christian families gather around to be part of it.
 Perfect for those who love to visit churches and sit quietly, away from the noise of city life.

 Sri Chennagiri Rangappa Clock Tower is another must see if you are in the city of Davangere.
 This is a clock tower and serves as an important landmark in the city.
 It has a length of 75 ft and was led foundation by a Deewan of Mysore.
 The clock tower gets its name from Sir Chennagiri Rangappa who financed it.
 While there was a mechanical clock initially, it has now been replaced with a HMT solar clock.

 The aerial distance from Devangere to Bangalore and Mysore is 244 km and 255 km, respectively.
 The Hubli Airport is closest at 132 km.
 There are no regular aerial routes, however from the other important cities of Karnataka to this place.